RexxuDesu/Linux-Dotfiles/rofi/README.md

 This dotfile requires **Font Awesome** to render the icons properly.

 # Installation:
 Clone this repository with this command.
-(This will copy the repository to your **/home** directory.)
+(This will copy the repository to your **/home** directory).
 ```bash
 git clone https://www.github.com/RexxuDesu/Linux-Dotfiles Linux-Dotfiles
 ```